-Inspired by her children’s love of nature, journalist, children’s book author, and social entrepreneur Andrea Koehle Jones founded The ChariTree Foundation on Earth Day 2006.
-She runs the charity for free (when she is not at her other jobs) so all donations can go directly to kids learning to help the planet.
+Inspired by her children’s love of nature, Andrea founded The ChariTree Foundation on Earth Day 2006.
+She runs the charity for free (when she is not at her other jobs) so all donations can go directly to kids learning environmental stewardship.

 “If children are going to make a lifelong commitment to protect the environment for themselves and future generations, they first need time to explore the wonders of nature,” said Koehle Jones.

-The ChariTree Foundation is an United Nations Climate Observer Organization and a registered Canadian charity rooted in a philosophy that kids need trees and more time to connect with nature.
-ChariTree helps pay to send kids to amazing environmental education programs.
+The ChariTree Foundation is an United Nations Climate Observer Organization and a registered Canadian charity rooted in a philosophy that kids need more time to connect with nature.
+ChariTree helps pay to send kids to environmental education programs.
 In response to covid-19, ChariTree began helping to support school’s attempting to build outdoor classrooms.
 Andrea has given thousands of children opportunities to plant trees across Canada and around the world through schools, camps and children’s organizations.

 The trees children receive are called Wish Trees because when they plant their tree they get to make a wish for the world.
 Every time kids return to care for their tree or spend time with their tree they can make more wishes.
-Here are a few wishes from children who received Wish Trees:
+Here are a few wishes from children who planted Wish Trees:

 “I wish I had super powers to save the earth and save people.” – Aiden, Hamilton, Ontario.